 Upstate Medical University’s MD/PhD Program is designed for individuals interested in pursuing a career as physician-scientists in academic medicine.
-During the students first two years of training they complete courses in the College of Medicine.
-They then advance into the laboratory where they spend three to four years completing additional coursework and dissertation research under the auspices of one of the faculty members in College of Graduate Studies.
+During the students first two years of training they complete courses in the College of Medicine, while participating in a laboratory research over the summers.
+They then advance full time into the laboratory where they spend three to four years completing additional coursework and dissertation research under the auspices of one of the faculty members in the College of Graduate Studies.
 The time in the laboratory culminates with the defense of the doctoral dissertation, after which students re-enter the College of Medicine to complete their training in the various clinical clerkships.
 The total time spent in the program should be no more than eight years.
-Throughout the training students will also participate in MD/PhD specific coursework and activities.
+Throughout the training, students will also participate in MD/PhD specific coursework and activities.

-Annual stipends and tuition waivers are provided for all students during all years of enrollment in the MD/PhD program.
+Annual stipends and tuition waivers are provided for all students enrolled in the MD/PhD program.

 Student Expectations and Monitoring

 The MD/PhD program is designed for students interested in combining a career in medical research with one in academic medicine.
 The program is based on an integrated curriculum that utilizes the rich educational and research related resources of the Colleges of Medicine and Graduate Studies.
 Students also engage in educational and mentoring activities specific to the MD/PhD program throughout their training.
 Although the emphasis of a student’s training will vary over time as they transition through the program (i.e., clinical versus research) they are always considered to be MD/PhD students.